PaulUngur2/SereneNight/README.md

+### Paper

+The paper behind this project can be found [here.](https://github.com/PaulUngur2/SereneNight/blob/master/Paper/The%20Use%20of%20Virtual%20Reality%20to%20Create%20an%20Immersive%20Nature%20Experience.pdf)

 ### Set-up Tutorial

 Create a new VR Template Unity Project on an editor of version 2021.3.39f1 with Android Build Support installed.